Lazyjimpressions/ourvidz-worker/CHAT_WORKER_CONSOLIDATED.md

 # Chat Worker System - Consolidated Documentation

 **Last Updated:** July 30, 2025
-**Status:** ✅ Production Ready - Enhanced Chat Worker with NSFW Optimization
+**Status:** ✅ Production Ready - Simplified Chat Worker with NSFW Optimization
 **System:** Triple Worker (SDXL + Chat + WAN) on RTX 6000 ADA (48GB VRAM)

 ---

 ## 🎯 **Overview**

-The Chat Worker has been significantly enhanced with comprehensive features for prompt enhancement, dynamic system prompts, unrestricted mode detection, and NSFW optimization.
-This consolidated documentation covers all aspects of the enhanced chat worker system.
+The Chat Worker has been simplified and optimized with core features for prompt enhancement, dynamic system prompts, unrestricted mode detection, and NSFW optimization.
+This consolidated documentation covers all aspects of the current chat worker system.

 ---